Why does my body need carbohydrates?

 • potatoes with the skin left on

-These carbs provide a steady source of energy.
-They release sugar into your blood more slowly than sugary foods and drinks, or refined carbs like white bread.
+Complex carbohydrates provide your body with a steady source of energy.
+They release sugar into your blood more slowly than sugary foods and drinks, or refined carbohydrates like white bread.
 This can keep you feeling fuller for longer, helping to control your appetite and maintain a healthy weight.

-Processed or refined starchy carbohydrates, such as white bread, pasta and, cereals are less healthy than wholegrain options.
-This is because when grains are processed to look whiter, the part of the grain that contains fibre and many useful nutrients is removed.
+Processed or refined starchy carbohydrates, such as white bread, pasta, and cereals are less healthy than wholegrain options.
+This is because when grains are processed, fibre and other valuable nutrients are removed to make them look whiter.

 How many carbohydrates do I need?

 Aim to make starchy foods – ideally wholegrain starchy carbohydrates – about a third of your diet.
 Include things like wholemeal bread, brown pasta, or brown rice in every meal, as well as some fruits and vegetables.
 In general, a portion of carbohydrate for one meal should be about the size of your fist.
 The exact amount you need differs from person to person.
-It depends on many things, including your age and activity levels.
-As a minimum, adults should have 130g of carbohydrates.
+It depends on many things, including how active you are.
+As a minimum, adults should have 130g of carbohydrates per day.

 Do all bodies react the same to carbohydrates?

-Infographic: Healthy food swaps for a lower GI diet
+See our infographic below of healthy food swaps for a lower GI diet.

 Infographic showing the Healthy food swaps for a lower glycaemic index (GI) diet

-Some diet plans, such as the paleo diet (also known as the caveman diet) and the Atkins diet are based on reducing the amount of carbohydrate you eat.
-However, there’s no evidence that diets like this are any more effective than diets that focus on reducing your fat intake.
-In addition, diets like this can be difficult to stick to, which won't help you to keep the weight off long-term.
-Low-carbohydrate diets often don’t leave room for the healthy carbohydrates in fruit, vegetables, and wholegrains, which contain essential nutrients.
+Some diet plans, such as the Keto diet and the Atkins diet, are based on reducing the amount of carbohydrates you eat.
+However, there’s no evidence that diets like this are any more effective than diets that focus on reducing your overall calorie intake.
+Diets like this can also be difficult to stick to, which can make it harder to maintain weight loss in the long-term.
+In addition, low-carbohydrate diets often don’t leave room for the healthy carbohydrates in fruit, vegetables, and wholegrains, which contain essential nutrients and fibre.

 Co-author

-• Starchy foods (carbs).
-British Nutrition Foundation. nutrition.org.uk, last accessed October 2022
+• Starchy foods.
+British Nutrition Foundation. nutrition.org.uk, last reviewed October 2023

-• Human nutrition.
-Essential nutrients.
-Carbohydrates.
-Encyclopaedia Britannica. britannica.com, last accessed October 2022
+• Essential nutrients.
+Encyclopaedia Britannica. britannica.com, accessed December 2025

-• The Eatwell guide.
-Public Health England. gov.uk, published September 2018
+• The Eatwell Guide.
+Public Health England. gov.uk, updated September 2018

 • Diabetes - type 2.
-Scenario: Management – adults.
-NICE Clinical Knowledge Summaries. cks.nice.org.uk, last revised October 2022
+NICE Clinical Knowledge Summaries. cks.nice.org.uk, last revised July 2025

 About our health information